-The basic components of a flow injection analyzer are shown in Figure 13.23 and include a pump to propel the carrier stream and the reagent streams, a means to inject the sample into the carrier stream, and a detector to monitor the composition of the carrier stream.
+The basic components of a flow injection analyzer are shown in Figure 13.23 and include a pump for propelling the carrier stream and reagent streams, a means for injecting the sample into the carrier stream, and a detector for monitoring the composition of the carrier stream.
 Connecting these units is a transport system that brings together separate channels and provides time for the sample to mix with the carrier stream and to react with the reagent streams.
 We also can incorporate separation modules into the transport system.
 Each of these components is considered in greater detail in this section.